-Conference Face-to-face teaching Conference provides opportunity to explore the skills needed for practitioner-based enquiry. to facilitate contact with all students on this Foundation Degree to share specific practice related to this degree.
-Conference provides opportunity to explore key modules specific to this Foundation Degree.
-Replaces that week's 5.5 hours of weekly teaching time.
-Conference Additional time provided student feedback and co Independent study Independent study included preparation for assignments completed in addition to taught sessions; at times this will have been guided by tutors.
-Typically 25 hours Work-based placement Work-based placement provides key learning environment to integrate academic and work- based learning.
+Foundation Degrees to share learning from practice interrelated Foundation Degrees.
+Live online teaching Predominantly teaching is live online to facilitate contact with all students on this Foundation Degree to share specific practice related to this degree.
+Conference Face-to-face teaching Conference Conference provides opportunity to explore the skills needed for practitioner-based enquiry.
+Additional time provided Conference provides opportunity to explore key modules specific to this Foundation Degree. for skills training, Replaces that week's 5.5 hours of weekly teaching time.
+Independent study Independent study inclu- assignments completed sessions; at times this w tutors. ded preparation for in addition to taught Typically 25 hours Work-based placement Work-based placement provides key learning environment to integrate academic and work-based learning.
 7 hours